Skip to content

 The collapse of the country's economy resulted in food prices soaring and 64% of households unable to meet their basic needs.
 The situation was also exacerbated by the Taliban takeover.

-Yet another powerful 6.3-magnitude earthquake struck western Afghanistan on 15 October 2023, just over a week after strong quakes and aftershocks killed thousands of people and flattened entire villages in the same region.
+This was followed by another powerful 6.3-magnitude earthquake struck western Afghanistan on 15 October 2023, just over a week after strong quakes and aftershocks killed thousands of people and flattened entire villages in the same region.

 What are the most urgent needs in Afghanistan?